Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(RSS feeds can help to improve your site’s UX.)
+(RSS feeds can help to improve your site’s user experience.)

-Checklists and forms are a great way to help increase user engagement, add value to your readers and set yourself apart from the competition.
-Forms and checklists can provide users with useful instructions and resources to complete tasks.
-They can also be great planning tools.
+Adding checklists and forms to your site is a great way to increase user engagement and add value to your audience.
+Forms and checklists can give them useful instructions and resources to perform necessary tasks.
+Checklists and forms are great business planning tools.

 - Income Tax Variation Forms

 Providing useful online tools, gadgets and applications for businesses (or links to these tools) can help increase visitor engagement and significantly add value to your target audience.
 Calculators, such as loan and tax calculators, are useful tools for accounting websites.
-Others could include time cards, and retirement and interest calculators.
+Other applications can include time cards, and retirement and interest calculators.

-In part two, we will look at a several WordPress plugins and themes you can use in your accounting website that improve your seo, increase user engagement and drive more traffic to your business.
+In part 2, we will be discussing a several WordPress-based tools you can use in your accounting or financial services site that improve search engine optimization, increase user engagement and drive more visitors to your business.

-This is the end of part 1 of this guide on ways to build your accounting business presence online.
+This is the end of part one of this comprehensive guide on ways to improve your accounting business web presence.